 Unused medicine is a threat to both public health and the environment.
 Since 2003, more drug overdoses occur annually from prescription medicines than cocaine and heroin combined.
 Accidental poisonings from medicines in the home are also a concern for young children, seniors and pets.

-Safely and securely dispose of medicine at a Pilot Program drop-off site near you.
+- Safely and securely dispose of medicine at a drop-off site near you.

-- View Map - View safe medicine disposal sites near you.
+- View Map of safe medicine disposal sites near you.

 - Don’t flush medicines down the toilet or sink.